MIT-Imperial Seed Fund

 Funding to kick-start early-stage, risky and ‘blue skies’ research between two world-leading institutions

-Such activities may include, but are not limited to:
+1.2 Activities that could be covered by the Fund may include, but are not limited to:

 - Visits between MIT and Imperial for academics/faculty, research staff and students to investigate the potential for, initiate, follow-up, or work on a collaborative project or training opportunity.

 - ‘Hackathon’ or other collaborative day or week-long events involving staff and students from both institutions to explore new risky and ‘blue skies’ research directions and ideas.

 - Networking events such as international workshops and seminars to bring together researchers to strengthen existing collaborations and foster new links.

 - Longer stays for students or research staff (up to maximum 2 months) to learn new techniques, analyse results or undertake other activities.

 - Set up of new networks to promote the exchange of ideas, best practice, and other research goals.